shreyakatkar/Simon_Say_Game/README.md

-# Simon_Say-Game
+# Simon_Say_Game

 ## Description :
 # Simon Says is a classic memory game where players must remember and repeat a sequence of colors and sounds.
-This project is a web-based implementation of the Simon Says game using HTML, CSS, and JavaScript.

 ## How to Play
 - Start the game by clicking the "Start" button.